- Unified threat management (UTM) gives businesses an all-in-one cybersecurity solution.

 Unified threat management providers

-UTM devices usually take the form of special-purpose network appliances that sit at the network boundary, straddling the links that connect internal networks to external networks via high-speed links to service providers or communication companies.
+UTM solutions usually take the form of special-purpose network appliances that sit at the network boundary, straddling the links that connect internal networks to external networks via high-speed links to service providers or communication companies.

-By design, UTM devices coordinate all aspects of security policy, so they apply a consistent and coherent set of checks and balances to incoming and outgoing network traffic.
+By design, UTM devices coordinate all aspects of a security policy, applying a consistent and coherent set of checks and balances to incoming and outgoing network traffic.
 Most UTM device manufacturers build their appliances to work with centralized, web-based management consoles.
 This lets network management companies install, configure and maintain UTM devices for their clients.

-Choosing the best UTM providers
+Top UTM providers

 - Support for sophisticated virtualization technologies (for virtual clients and servers, as well as virtualized implementations for UTM appliances themselves)